 Yes.
 Plenty.
-In fact, we joked that we were thirty years too late to the problem.
+In fact, we joked that we were 30 years too late to the problem.

 What Were the Current Solutions?

-At first glance, it seems clear we’d be competing with other backup services.
-But when I asked people “How do you back up your data today?”, here were the answers I heard most frequently:
+At first glance, it seemed clear we’d be competing with other backup services.
+But when I asked people “How do you back up your data today?” here were the answers I heard most frequently:

 - And “Do I need to back up?”
 (I’ll talk about this one in another post.)

 Sometimes people would mention a particular backup app or service, but this was rare.